-History of the Game in Asia
+History of Rugby in Asia

-The history of rugby in Asia dates back nearly as long as that in England, where the world’s first rugby football union, the RFU, was established in 1871.
+The history of Rugby in Asia dates back nearly as long as that in England, where the world’s first rugby football union, the RFU, was established in 1871.

 British colonialism (via the East India Trading Company) introduced the Game to many countries during governance of the Straits Settlements in South East Asia, Hong Kong in the East and the Raj in South Asia from the late 19th century and in the early 20th century.